 - Make a veggie soup.
 One study found that green beans, celery and carrots actually increase in nutritional value after cooking.

 - Drizzle your spag bol with olive oil.
-Good fats + cooked tomatoes = a nutritious powerhouse.
+Good fats + cooked tomatoes = a nutritional powerhouse.
 The fats increase the bioavailability of tomato’s most potent antioxidant – lycopene.

 - Add black pepper to your curries.
 Piperine in black pepper increases the bioavailability of curcumin, the active component in the wonder food turmeric.